Palm trees come in all shapes and sizes so the cost to trim will depend on the type, size, and number of leaves (known as fronds) that need removal.

 IMPORTANT: It is going to cost you the same price to remove dead fronds and seed pods as it will to just remove dead fronds.
 If you get these done at different times of year you will pay double.

-Palm Trimming cost estimates by palm type
+Palm Trimming cost by palm type

 Botanical name: Phoenix canariensis

 These palms are as big as they get.
-Not only do they grow tall, but they are a very large girth.
+Not only do they grow tall, but they have a very large girth.
 With their sheer size comes a lot of fronds.
 You can expect to pay anywhere from $100 for the smaller example on the left, to $700 for one of the larger ones on the right.

 The overall cost will depend on the number of trees and their height.